Support At-risk Women

 “I’m 38-years old and have one teenage son in secondary school.
 This job...trained me in sewing and taught me to read and write.
 I remember signing my name to collect my first salary.
-I will never forget that day in my life." -Rima
+I'll never forget that day in my life." -Rima

 Fuel Even More Empowerment!